JustBeYou/serialize/README.md

 <a name="motivation"></a>
 ### Motivation
-1. Using Protobuf, FlatBuffers, MessagePack or other related tools is hard to set up and implies using a separate domain specific language (DSL)
+1. Using Protobuf, FlatBuffers, MessagePack or other related tools are hard to set up or imply using a separate domain specific language (DSL)
 2. Using JSON or XML is not storage efficient
 3. Most of the existing solutions do not support Go polymorphism (using `interface{}`)